Question: Does Kentucky have free windshield replacement? And if so how do I go about getting it?

-Yes, you can get your windshield replaced for "free", meaning no deductible is paid, in Kentucky but you must have KY comprehensive coverage on your vehicle.
-If you only have liability coverage on your vehicle you will have to pay to get your windshield replaced in Kentucky.
+Answer: Yes, you can get your windshield replaced for "free" -- meaning no deductible is paid -- in Kentucky, but you must have Kentucky comprehensive insurance coverage on your vehicle.
+If you only have liability coverage on your vehicle, then you'll have to pay to get your windshield replaced in Kentucky.

-So if you have Kentucky based comprehensive insurance, KY laws state that your insurance company will waive the deductible for windshield repair or replacement, which means no out-of-pocket expense for you.
+So, if you have Kentucky-based comprehensive insurance, state laws say that your insurance company will waive the deductible for windshield repair or replacement, which means no out-of-pocket expense for you.

 Kentucky Revised Statute (KRS) 304.20-060 is titled coverage for safety equipment, definition and states:

 (1) As used in this section, "safety equipment" shall mean only the glass used in the windshield, doors, and windows, and the glass, plastic, or other material used in the lights required by KRS Chapter 189 on any automobile.